SurVision

 SurVision is an international English-language surrealist poetry project, comprising an online magazine and a book-publishing outlet.
-SurVision magazine, founded in March 2017 by poet Anatoly Kudryavitsky, is a platform for surrealist poetry from Ireland and the world.
+SurVision magazine, founded in March 2017 by poet Anatoly Kudryavitsky, was a platform for surrealist poetry from Ireland and the world.
 SurVision Books, the book imprint, started up the following year.

 SurVision Magazine

-SurVision publishes a biannual magazine of the same name, containing surrealist poetry, including translations from other languages.
+SurVision published a biannual magazine of the same name, containing surrealist poetry, including translations from other languages.
 The magazine has been noted for the range of its contributors, who have included both established and new writers from Ireland and other parts of the world.
 The Dublin Review of Books has called it "currently the only international magazine devoted exclusively to surrealist poetry."

 The Munich-based German-language Signaturen Magazine announced that they will be publishing German translations of the best poems from SurVision.
 In an interview with Signaturen, Anatoly Kudryavitsky described the magazine's editorial policy:

 In 2018, John W. Sexton's poem "The Snails" which appeared in SurVision magazine was shortlisted for An Posts Irish Poem of the Year.

+In July 2024, the editors announced on their website that "after eight successful years and the publication of 15 issues, the editors of SurVision felt that the magazine had come to a natural end of its time as a poetry periodical.
+However, the SurVision website will continue to display all the materials published from January 2017 until July 2024.
+SurVision will go on as a book-publishing outlet."